-- 2.5.1.
-For a new noise sensitive development near an existing source of transport noise (road, rail, ports or aircraft) the L{Aeq} (16hr day and 8hr night), should be measured.
-In addition, suitable shorter term L{Aeq}, L{A90}, L{A10} and L{Afmax} would be expected in order to give a clearer picture of the existing noise environment. - 2.5.2.
-Where the external L{Afmax} sound levels are likely to exceed 60 dB during the night period, overnight monitoring will be necessary.
-A specific L{Afmax,1 minute} risk assessment shall be provided for the whole night period.
-This could also apply to extensions/ alterations to existing development. - 2.5.3.
-For a new noise sensitive development next to a commercial noise source, where practical, each existing potential noise source would need to be measured separately and details provided of the hours of operation, the L{Aeq}, the tonality, character, impulsivity and/or intermittency of the noise (see BS 4142) and the hours of occurrence.
-The existing background noise level (L{A90}) will also have to be measured with and without the commercial noise sources in operation in accordance with BS 4142.
+- 2.5.1 For a new noise sensitive development near an existing source of transport noise (road, rail, ports or aircraft) the LAeq (16hr day and 8hr night), should be measured.
+In addition, suitable shorter term LAeq, LA90, LA10 and LAfmax would be expected in order to give a clearer picture of the existing noise environment.
+LAeq 1hr may be deemed the most suitable metric if there is concern about rush hour traffic, for example.
+Consideration shall be given to ProPG (May 2017): Planning and Noise.
+New Residential Development and the Good Acoustic Design process. - 2.5.2 Where the external LAfmax sound levels are likely to exceed 60 dB during the night period, overnight monitoring will be necessary.
+A specific LAfmax,1 minute risk assessment shall be provided for the whole night period.
 This could also apply to extensions/ alterations to existing development.

+2.5.3 For a new noise sensitive development next to a commercial noise source, where practical, each existing potential noise source would need to be measured separately and details provided of the hours of operation, the LAeq, the tonality, character, impulsivity and/or intermittency of the noise (see BS 4142) and the hours of occurrence.
+The existing background noise level (LA90) will also have to be measured with and without the commercial noise sources in operation in accordance with BS 4142.
+This could also apply to extensions/ alterations to existing development.
+Once appropriately assessed, mitigation may be required in accordance with Good Acoustic Design.